hassanhisham/Sales-Management/README.md

 Data Model:

-This data model also shows how FACT_Budget hsa been connected to FACT_InternetSales and other necessary DIM tables.
+This data model also shows how FACT_Budget has been connected to FACT_InternetSales and other necessary DIM tables.

 Sales Management Dashboard: